ZeroSync/ZeroSync/docs/roadmap.md

 - Benchmark the *assumevalid proof* with blocks full of transactions
 - Identify the performance bottlenecks and see if there are any showstoppers
-- Optimise the bottlenecks such until we can start to add Script validation
+- Optimise the bottlenecks until we can start to add Script validation

 ## Milestone 3: *"Bitcoin Script"*